sampsonv/github-trending/README.md

 # github-trending
 ## All language

+* 【2024-04-30】[LukeMathWalker / zero-to-production](https://github.com/LukeMathWalker/zero-to-production) - Code for "Zero To Production In Rust", a book on API development using Rust.
 * 【2024-04-29】[pytorch / torchtitan](https://github.com/pytorch/torchtitan) - A native PyTorch Library for large model training
 * 【2024-04-29】[plaintextpackets / netprobe_lite](https://github.com/plaintextpackets/netprobe_lite) - Simple internet performance tester written in Python
 * 【2024-04-28】[adam-maj / tiny-gpu](https://github.com/adam-maj/tiny-gpu) - A minimal GPU design in Verilog to learn how GPUs work from the ground up